sambatriste/netty-wiki-translation/New-and-noteworthy.md

 #### Per-handler buffer

 Unlike 3.x, which creates a new heap buffer on every read operation to trigger a upstream `MessageEvent`, 4.0 does not create a new buffer every time.
-It reads data from a socket directly into the inbound buffer created by user's `ChannelInboundByteHandler` and `ChannelInboundMessageHandler` implementation.
+It reads data from a socket directly into the inbound buffer created by the user's `ChannelInboundByteHandler` and `ChannelInboundMessageHandler` implementation.

 Because the inbound buffer created by the handler is reused until the associated channel is closed, the GC overhead and the memory bandwidth consumption stays minimal.
-Also, a user has complete control over when the received data is discarded, the codec implementation becomes much simpler and efficient.
+Also, a user has complete control over when the received data is discarded, and the codec implementation becomes much simpler and efficient.

-Similarly, it is not Netty that creates an outbound buffer.
-User's `ChannelOutboundByteHandler` and `ChannelOutboundMessageHandler` do.
+Similarly, it is not Netty that creates an outbound buffer: a user's `ChannelOutboundByteHandler` and `ChannelOutboundMessageHandler` do.

 ##### Not necessarily one event per message